seb0t/cv-multilang/README.md

 3. **Open locally**
    - Simply open `index.html` in your browser
-   - Or use a local server for full PWA functionality:
+   - Or use a local server:
    ```bash
    # Using Python
    python -m http.server 8000